-Achievements: RHA revised its Section 3 Plan in accordance with HUD guidelines and requirements and continues to prioritize outreach to local contractors small and large to solicit Section 3 eligible businesses; adding 2 new businesses in 2022.
+Achievements: RHA revised its Section 3 Plan in accordance with HUD guidelines and requirements and continues to prioritize outreach to local contractors small and large to solicit Section 3 eligible businesses; adding 1 new business in 2023 and additional business in 2024.
 Section 3 businesses earned over 1.6 million dollars in contracts in 2023.
 RHA's development/RAD conversion projects are exceeding Section 3 and MWBE goals.
 RHA will continue to make this a priority in future projects.